Density bounds for solutions to differential equations driven by Gaussian rough paths: Preliminary material

 \subsection{Interpolation inequalities}

-Interpolation inequalities involving Cameron-Martin spaces are crucial in order to bound Malliavin derivatives which appear in density formulae.
+Interpolation inequalities involving Cameron-Martin spa\-ces are crucial in order to bound Malliavin derivatives which appear in density formulae.
 In this section we derive such inequalities for a general Gaussian process, under conditions introduced in \cite{CHLT,FGGR13}.
 The first condition we shall impose concerns correlations of increments.

 \begin{hypothesis} Let $X$ be an $\R^{d}$-valued centered Gaussian process $X$ with i.i.d.\ coordinates and covariance function $R$.
 In the sequel we assume that:

 \emph{(i)} $X$ has non-positively correlated increments, that is, for all $(t_{1},t_2,t_3,t_{4})\in\Delta^{4}$ and every coordinate $j=1,\ldots,d$ we have